stackbuilders/tutorials/tutorials/haskell/haskell-time-tutorial/tutorial.md

 ```

 To exemplify, this pattern will be used in a function that receives a `Day` and
-yields if the corresponding aate is a holiday:
+yields if the corresponding date is a holiday:

 ```haskell
 dayToHoliday :: Day -> String